Eric Metcalfe

 His recent work includes:

-• Various Claimants v Home Office (King’s Bench Division, pending) – acting for multiple claimants who were strip-searched and their phones unlawfully seized by the Home Office in breach of articles 3 and 8 ECHR as part of its efforts to halt the arrival of asylum seekers in small boats.
+• Various Claimants v Home Office (King’s Bench Division, KB-2023-003633) – acting for multiple claimants who were strip-searched and their phones unlawfully seized by the Home Office in breach of articles 3 and 8 ECHR as part of its efforts to halt the arrival of asylum seekers in small boats.

 • Telegram Messenger LLP v Russia (no 13232/18) – acting for a coalition of international human rights and digital rights organisations in an intervention before the European Court of Human Rights in a complaint by the social messaging app Telegram against its blocking by the Russian authorities due to its refusal to remove end-to-end encryption of its users’ private messages, contrary to article 10 ECHR.

-• R (M) v Chief Constable of Sussex Police [2021] EWCA Civ 42 – acted for the Appellant, a vulnerable young person at risk of sexual exploitation, in a challenge under article 8 ECHR and data protection law to an Information Sharing Agreement between Sussex Police and a Business Crime Reduction Partnership for the sharing of personal data, including that of minors.
+• R (M) v Chief Constable of Sussex Police [2021] EWCA Civ 42 – acting for the Appellant, a vulnerable young person at risk of sexual exploitation, in a challenge under article 8 ECHR and data protection law to an Information Sharing Agreement between Sussex Police and a Business Crime Reduction Partnership for the sharing of personal data, including that of minors.

 • R (Bridges) v Chief Constable of South Wales Police & Ors [2020] EWHC EWCA 2341 (Admin) – acting for the Information Commissioner (led by Gerry Facenna KC) in a successful intervention in Liberty’s appeal under article 8 ECHR and data protection law against the police’s use of Automated Facial Recognition cameras – the world’s first appeal concerning AFR.